nymexhub/Theatherflix/CODE_OF_CONDUCT.md

 ## 7. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Felipe with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Felipe or any other member to talk about it in a private meeting, with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.